-- 2. To determine the final grades for students in courses and report them to ARRO and SGS. - 3.
+- 1. To maintain the academic standards of assessment in courses for which they are responsible. - 2.
+To determine the final grades for students in courses and report them to ARRO and SGS. - 3.
 To decide what action to take as a result of a substantiated claim for mitigation notified to them, any changes made by the Course Leader on the examination questions during an examination and/or errors found on the examination questions. - 4.
 To ensure the grading of each course is fair and transparent and does not discriminate according to gender, sexual orientation, ethnicity, religion or belief, age, social origin or disability. - 5.
-To ensure grade descriptors are applied consistently. - 6.
-To consider the implications of any variation of grades in the courses under consideration and the implications of variations between the grades on courses currently under consideration and grades on those courses in previous years. - 7.
+To ensure grade descriptors are applied consistently. - To consider the implications of any variation of grades in the courses under consideration and the implications of variations between the grades on courses currently under consideration and grades on those courses in previous years. - 7.
 To award 'I' or 'X' grade to students or adjust the grade awarded, where mitigation circumstances have been established. - 8.
 To ensure the discussions at the Assessment Panel are confidential. - 9.
 To ensure meetings be held prior to the release of grades to students in accordance with schedule announced by ARRO or SGS.